martyvona/ArduMon/README.md

 * The same command handler code can operate in either text or binary mode.
 Text mode would be used for a traditional CLI-style monitor user interface.
 Binary mode reuses the same command implementations as text mode, but turns them into an efficient packet-based application programming interface (API).
 * Supported command argument and response data types include: character, string, boolean, 8/16/32/64 bit signed and unsigned integers, and 32 and 64 bit floating point numbers.
 Each command can accept zero or more parameters of these types and also respond with zero or more of them.
 Text mode responses can also respond with free-form text, or with VT100 control sequences, e.g. to implement a dynamically updating text display.
 In text mode, integers can be read and written in hexadecimal or decimal, and floating point numbers can be read and written in decimal or scientific format.
-* ArduMon implements a basic command line user experience in text mode: echo is supported, an optional text prompt is displayed, and the user may hit backspace to erase the most recent character while typing.
+* ArduMon implements a basic command line user experience in text mode: echo is supported, an optional text prompt is displayed, the user may hit backspace to erase the most recent character, and hitting the up arrow re-enters the previous command if there was space to save it.

 ArduMon also
 * is header only